-How-to make a Fry Board first, followed by Shopping Resources and Additional Tips.
-My rambling thoughts and opinions that no one asked me about Fry Boards, this year's "hot new trends," social media virality, and whether a TOT is a FRY at the very end.
+How-to make a French Fry Board or Platter first, followed by Shopping Resources and Additional Tips.
+My rambling thoughts and opinions that no one asked me about Fry Boards at the very end.
+I'm also sharing "hot new trends," social media virality, and whether a tater tot is a FRY.

 - KETCHUP.
 The ketchup on the regular fry board is an organic, unsweetened ketchup with additional various vegetable purees added.
-I used it on this board because I had it, but I don't actually eat ketchup, so use ANY ketchup you like for your board.
+Use ANY ketchup you like for your board.
 On the sweet potato fry board, it is everyone's favorite ketchup.

 - SRIRACHA AIOLI.
 I make the recipe below for an aioli that has no egg, then stir in a very generous amount of sriracha.
 You can also stir sriracha or any hot sauce to your taste into ¼ to ⅓ cup of regular mayonnaise.